 Storing steak in the refrigerator or freezer can slow down the spoiling process if you’re not going to eat it right away.
 However, neither place will keep your meat fresh forever.
-Steaks can, and do, go bad, even in the freezer, if they’re not stored properly or if they’re stored for too long.
+Steaks can and do go bad, even in the freezer, if they’re not stored correctly or if they’re stored for too long.
 The last thing you want is for your favorite food to make you sick.
 These tell-tale signs will help you know when it’s gone past its safe point.

 The Use-By Date Has Passed